nsanghi/drl-2ed/README.md

 2. To run on Colab, you will need to uncomment and execute the code cells under section with heading "Running in Colab/Kaggle".
 3. Unless specified, you can run the code in regular CPU environments in Colab.

-#### Detailed Instructions can be found in Chapter 1 of the book which provides a step by step process of running the notebooks in various environments
+#### Refer to Chapter 1 of the book for a step by step process of setting up envrionment on the platform of your choice.
+You may also refer to the pdf "Installation_steps.pdf" in this repository.